Kotlin/multiplatform-library-template/README.md

 #### Set up the publishing plugin

 This guide uses [vanniktech/gradle-maven-publish-plugin](https://github.com/vanniktech/gradle-maven-publish-plugin) to help with publications to Maven Central.
+This plugin now deploys to the Central Portal Publisher.
 You can read more about the advantages of the plugin [here](https://vanniktech.github.io/gradle-maven-publish-plugin/#advantages-over-maven-publish).
 See the [plugin’s documentation](https://vanniktech.github.io/gradle-maven-publish-plugin/central/) to learn more about its usage and available configuration options.

 To add the plugin to your project, add the following line in the plugins block, in your library module’s `build.gradle.kts` file: